oat-sa/taohub-user-guide/User Guide 3.2/Interactions/select-point-interaction.md

 # Select Point Interaction

->The Select Point Interaction gives Test-Takers the opportunity to demonstrate their knowledge by selecting an invisibly-defined portion of an image (region on a map, person in a line-up, etc.).
+>The Select Point Interaction gives Test-takers the opportunity to demonstrate their knowledge by selecting an invisibly-defined portion of an image (region on a map, person in a line-up, etc.).

 >This interaction is one of a series of *[Graphic](../appendix/glossary.md#graphic)* interactions (the others are covered in their own sections).
 All graphic interactions can be found in the Graphic Interactions menu in the Library.